raspy135/Qun-synthesizer/README.md

 Clipping

 	Clipping algorithm.
 "GRAIN", "MID" or "SOFT".
 The clipping alrorithm will give a good distortion sound, you can even use the synth as multi-effector.
-See "External Audio processing" for detail.
+See "External Audio processing" for further details.

 FM ENV3 CONN